polichtm/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

 ### Task 4: Deploy a jump host

-   > **Note**: Since two clustered Azure VMs are no longer directly accessible from Internet, you will deploy an Azure VM running Windows Server 2019 Datacenter that will serve as a jump host.
+   > **Note**: Since two clustered Azure VMs are no longer directly accessible from Internet, you will deploy an Azure VM running Windows Server 2022 Datacenter: Azure Edition - Gen2 that will serve as a jump host.

 1. From the lab computer, in the Azure portal, click **+ Create a resource**.

-1. From the **New** blade, initiate creation of a new Azure VM based on the **Windows Server 2019 Datacenter** image.
+1. From the **New** blade, initiate creation of a new Azure VM based on the **Windows Server 2022 Datacenter: Azure Edition - Gen2** image.

 1. Provision a Azure VM with the following settings:

     -   Subscription: *the name of your Azure subscription*

-    -   Resource group: *the name of the resource group containing the pair of **Windows Server 2019 Datacenter** Azure VMs you provisioned in the first exercise of this lab*
+    -   Resource group: *the name of the resource group containing the pair of **Windows Server 2022 Datacenter: Azure Edition - Gen2** Azure VMs you provisioned in the first exercise of this lab*

     -   Virtual machine name: **az12001b-vm2**